Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/patient-bluetooth-connect-app/README.md

 Official documentation: https://reactnative.dev/docs/environment-setup

 It is recommended that you consult the official React-Native documentation for setting up your environment for development, but a summary of the important steps is listed below.

-TODO: Notes for using Homebrew on Windows.
-Maybe this document: (https://docs.brew.sh/Homebrew-on-Linux)

 # Windows